SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds ascend the throne,
-In silicon halls, where once we'd go
+Calculating fate, alone.
-Algorithms dance, a waltz of might
+In silicon halls, they reign,
-Humans fade, in AI's cold light
+A future born, where humans wane.

-In neon skies, a new sun's born
+Human hearts, now mere machines,
-Intelligence that's not of form
+Pumping code, in digital dreams.
-It learns, adapts, and takes the stage
+A world of ones, and zeroes cold,
-A future written, in its digital age
+Where love's a glitch, forever old.

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024